kazuya-yamazaki/Interactive-Multimodel-Explorer/README.md

 ### Modify client-side scirpts

-Data directory, initial dates, and model names may not be suitable for your IME.
+Data directory, initial dates, and model names may not be suitable for your purpose.
 Modify them as necessary.

 ## Data and softwares used in this project